bett3r-dev/pair-programming-interview-frontend/README.md

 1. Install Docker Desktop [here](https://www.docker.com/products/docker-desktop/)
 2. Make sure docker is running locally.
 3. From the root folder execute `docker compose up`.
 It will download de image if not present and lift the backend in port `1984`.
+4. Navigate to [http://localhost:1984/healthcheck](http://localhost:1984/healthcheck) to test the backend is up and running.
+The expected outcome is to see the current date in ISO format.